 What Are Immunosuppressants?

 In people with atopic dermatitis (eczema), there is a dysfunction in the immune system, which results in an overactive, inflammatory state.
 Because of this dysfunction in the immune system, treatment with immunosuppressants may be appropriate for individuals with severe atopic dermatitis.
 Immunosuppressants suppress or interfere with the immune system response and may indirectly improve the function of the skin barrier and reduce symptoms, including itching, redness, and rash.

 How do immunosuppressants treat atopic dermatitis?

 Immunosuppressants are a systemic treatment, meaning they work on the whole body and not just one particular area as topical treatments do.
 Systemic treatments like immunosuppressants do not rule out the need for topical treatments, especially good skincare.
 Good skin care, including the frequent use of moisturizers, is always a necessary component in the treatment of atopic dermatitis.
 The American Academy of Dermatology states that immunosuppressants are recommended for adult and pediatric patients whose disease is not controlled through the use of emollients, topical therapies, and/or phototherapy, as well as those patients whose medical, physical, or psychological states are greatly affected by their skin disease.1,2

-There are a couple different medications used in the treatment of atopic dermatitis that are classified as immunosuppressants, including:
+There are a couple different off-label medications used in the treatment of atopic dermatitis that are classified as immunosuppressants, including:

 Azathioprine inhibits the production of T-cells and B-cells (another type of white blood cell) and reduces the inflammatory response.
 Azathioprine is effective in improving the skin symptoms of atopic dermatitis, reducing itching and sleep loss.
 Marketed as Imuran® (azathioprine), azathioprine may cause serious side effects, including gastrointestinal disturbances (such as nausea, vomiting, and bloating), liver dysfunction, and leukopenia (a reduction in the number of white blood cells that can increase the danger of infections).1,2

 These are not all the possible side effects of Imuran®.
 Patients should talk to their doctor about what to expect with treatment with Imuran®.